torvalds/linux/Documentation/vm/hmm.rst

 Heterogeneous Memory Management (HMM)
 =====================================

-Provide infrastructure and helpers to integrate non-conventional memory (device memory like GPU on board memory) into regular kernel path, with the cornerstone of this being specialized struct page for such memory (see sections 5 to 7 of this document).
+Provide infrastructure and helpers to integrate yesn-conventional memory (device memory like GPU on board memory) into regular kernel path, with the cornerstone of this being specialized struct page for such memory (see sections 5 to 7 of this document).